Pittsfield emergency homeless shelter closes, advocates raise money for survival gear

 Now they’re calling for greater unity among existing services and a shelter that can house more people.

-Despite fundraising efforts by the advocates, the Mayor’s Office encouraging anyone who wants to help the homeless to first reach out to ServiceNet at 413-448-5353.
+Despite fundraising efforts by the advocates, the Mayor’s Office is encouraging anyone who wants to help the homeless to first reach out to ServiceNet at (413) 448-5353.